 Saba Pirzadeh is Assistant Professor of English and Environmental Literature.
-She completed her PhD in English from Purdue University on Fulbright fellowship in 2016.
+She completed her PhD in English Literature from Purdue University on Fulbright fellowship in 2016.
 Her teaching interests include environmental humanities, postcolonial literature, popular culture, young adult fiction and American literature.
 Her research examines militarization, natural degradation, spatiality, water, climate change, socio-ecological justice, and ethics of representation in literary texts.
 She was a research fellow at the Rachel Carson Center for Environment and Society in Munich, Germany (2019).
 She also had the distinction of being the first scholar selected from Pakistan in the ten-year history of the Rachel Carson Center.
 Her work has been published in Interdisciplinary Studies in Literature and Environment (ISLE); South Asian Review, Parergon, South Asian Popular Culture, Interventions and Routledge Handbook of Ecocriticism and Environmental Communication.

 "Postcolonial Development, Socio-ecological Degradation and Slow Violence in Pakistani Fiction.”
 Routledge Handbook of Ecocriticism and Environmental Communication.
 Ed.
 Scott Slovic, Swarnalatha Rangarajan and Vidya Sarveswaran.
 (Abingdon, UK: Routledge, 2019)